-This outstanding one-bedroom duplex apartment with communal gardens is located on the first and second floors of Cliff Road Studios, built in 1968 to a design by the Modernist architect Georgie Wolton.
+This outstanding duplex apartment, with private courtyard terrace and access to communal gardens, is located on the ground and first floors of Cliff Road Studios, built in 1968 to a design by the Modernist architect Georgie Wolton.
 Properties in this building come up for sale very rarely.

-Cliff Road Studios was built as a series of live/work spaces for artists; this particular property has been used as a studio by the same painter since the late 1960s.
-The layout would lend itself very well to someone working from home.
+Cliff Road Studios was built as a series of live/work spaces for artists, many of which retain their commercial use today, and the volume and versatility of space would lend itself very well to someone working from home.

 Please note that all areas, measurements and distances given in these particulars are approximate and rounded.
 The text, photographs and floor plans are for general guidance only.
 The Modern House has not tested any services, appliances or specific fittings — prospective purchasers are advised to inspect the property themselves.
 All fixtures, fittings and furniture not specifically itemised within these particulars are deemed removable by the vendor.